 Archive your Thesis

-Upon completion (and by your departmental thesis deadline), you will be required to upload a digital copy of your senior thesis to the Thesis Central website for departmental review and archiving at Mudd Library.
+Upon completion (and by your departmental thesis deadline), you will be required to upload a digital copy of your senior thesis to the Thesis Central website for departmental review and archiving at Mudd Library (scheduled to open on March 24, 2025).
 Although you will submit your thesis online, you will also remain responsible for following any additional requirements for your home department.
-Given a number of sensitivities surrounding the circulation of copyrighted materials in digital form, it is important to understand your options for depositing your work:

 If you have questions regarding the archiving process, please contact the Office of the Dean of the College or the University Archives.